-This Post-Effective Amendment No. 2 (this "Post-Effective Amendment") to the Registration Statement on Form F-1 (File No. 333-222334) (the "Registration Statement") is being filed to incorporate by reference the Company's Report on Form 6-K filed with the SEC on August 9, 2018 (to the extent incorporated by reference herein).
-The Registration Statement originally covered a resale, by the selling shareholders identified in this prospectus, of up to an aggregate of up to 11,279,380 ordinary shares, no par value per share of Cellect Biotechnology Ltd., represented by 563,969 American Depository Shares, or ADSs, consisting of (i) 5,311,360 ordinary shares represented by 265,568 ADSs issuable upon the exercise of investor warrants originally issued in a private placement in September 2017, and (ii) 149,840 ordinary shares represented by 7,492 ADSs issuable upon the exercise of investor warrants originally issued in a private placement in January 2018, and (iv) 484,840 ordinary shares represented by 24,242 ADSs issuable upon the exercise of private placement warrants issued in connection with the private placement warrants issued in connection with the private placement in January 2018.
-The information included in this filing updates the Registration Statement and the prospectus contained therein.
+This Post-Effective Amendment No. 1 (this "Post-Effective Amendment") to the Registration Statement on Form F-1 (File No. 333-222334) (the "Registration Statement") is being filed pursuant to our undertaking in the Registration Statement to update and supplement information contained in the Registration Statement, as originally filed and declared effective by the Securities and Exchange Commission (the "SEC") on February 8, 2018, to incorporate by reference the Company's Annual Report on Form 20-F for the year ended December 31, 2017 as filed with the SEC on March 19, 2018.
+The Registration Statement originally covered a resale (the "Offering"), by the selling shareholders identified in this prospectus, of up to an aggregate of up to 11,279,380 ordinary shares, no par value per share of Cellect Biotechnology Ltd., represented by 563,969 American Depository Shares, or ADSs, consisting of (i) 5,311,360 ordinary shares represented by 265,568 ADSs issuable upon the exercise of investor warrants originally issued in a private placement in September 2017, and (ii) 149,840 ordinary shares represented by 7,492 ADSs issuable upon the exercise of private placement warrants issued in connection with the private placement in January 2018, and (iv) 484,840 ordinary shares represented by 24,242 ADSs issuable upon the exercise of private placement in september warrants issued in connection with the private placement in January 2018.
+The information included in this filing updates the Registration Statement and the prospectus contained therein (the "Prospectus").